 How do you follow Sylvester's Tallone, right?

-I mean, uh, I wanted to uh I wanted to thank you uh for many things.
+I mean, I wanted to thank you for many things.

 Let me say one thing about this because I'm worried about Israel.